canonical/operator/docs/index.rst

   - :doc:`State-transition testing </state-transition-testing>`.
 This is the recommended approach (it was previously known as 'Scenario').
   - :doc:`Harness </harness>`.
 This is a deprecated framework, and has issues, particularly with resetting the charm state between Juju events.
-It will be moved out of the base ``ops`` install in an ops release in the future.
-Charm authors that don't want to upgrade will still be able to use it with ``pip install ops[harness]``.

 You can structure your charm however you like, but with the `ops` library, you get a framework that promotes consistency and readability by following best